AriaFallah/WebpackTutorial/part1/README.md

 `./src/index.html`, it will generate a file called `index.html` in our `dist` folder with the contents of `./src/index.html`

-There's no point in using `index.html` as a template if it's empty so now would be a good time to actually populate it.
+There's no point in using `index.html` as a template if it's empty.
+Now would be a good time to actually populate it.

 ```html